-- Students may wear slacks, jeans, skirts, skorts (split skirts), or dresses.
-No holes or frays are permitted above the students extended fingertips. - Sunsuits and swimsuits are not permitted. - Tops with halters, spaghetti straps, open backs, bare midriffs and exposed cleavage are not permitted. - No exposed midriff/belly shirts.
+- 1. Students may wear slacks, jeans, skirts, skorts (split skirts) or dresses. - 2.
+Sunsuits and swimsuits are not permitted. - 3.
+Tops with halters, spaghetti straps, open backs, bare midriffs and exposed cleavage are not permitted. - 4.
+Extremely tight or baggy pants or shorts will not be permitted. - 5.
+Sleeveless shirts should be tight under the arm, and must conceal underclothing.

-- Extremely tight or baggy pants or shorts are not permitted.
-Leggings, leotards, and other form fitting garments may be worn if the student's top reaches or extends at least to their finger tips. - All shirts should completely cover the student's undergarments. - Length of shorts should be to the tips of the fingers when a student's arms are resting at sides. - Blankets will not be worn in the building. - All clothing must be free of all sexually suggestive, obscene, profane, or vulgar, slogans, pictures or words.
-In addition, drug, alcohol, or tobacco related logos, insignias, slogans, or pictures on clothing, buttons, patches, or signs are not permitted. - Headbands, chained billfolds, bandannas, heel or toe taps, and knife holders are not to be worn. - Any piercing shall not, in the opinion of the administration, cause a health or safety hazard or cause a disruption of the educational process.
-Sunglasses, caps, scarfs and hats are not to be worn inside the building. - Under clothing worn as outer garments is not acceptable. - Shoes will be worn.
-For safety reasons, high heel shoes, high heel boots and wooden shoes may not be worn by elementary students. - Foundation garments will be worn. - Students may carry cell phones provided they are registered with the principal's Office and a Cell Phone Acceptable Use Agreement is on file. - Jeans or pants must fit properly around the waist with no undergarments showing at the waist. - Athletic bags carried to school must be stored in appropriate locker room areas or other designated areas.
-Athletic bags cannot be carried from class to class. - Trench coats, overcoats, and/or out-of-door coats are not allowed to be worn during class unless otherwise specified by the principal. - The principal and/or assistant principal shall have the final authority as to the appropriateness of student dress and in determining violations of this policy.
+- 6. Length of shorts should be to the tips of the fingers when student's arms are resting at sides. - 7.
+All clothing must be free of all sexually suggestive. obscene, profane, or vulgar, slogans, pictures, or words. - 8.
+Headbands, chained billfolds, bandannas, heel or toe taps, and knife holders are not to be worn. - 9.
+Hoop piercings may not be worn in any part of the body except ears.
+Spikes are not permitted as jewelry/piercings.
+Any piercings shall not, in the opinion of the administration, cause a health or safety hazard or cause a disruption of the educational process.
+Sunglasses, caps, scarfs and hats are not to be worn inside the building. - 10.
+See-through clothing is not acceptable. - 11.
+Underclothing worn as outer garments is not acceptable. - 12.
+Shoes will be worn.
+For safety reasons, high-heel shoes, high-heel boots and wooden shoes may not be worn by elementary students. - 13.
+Foundation garments will be worn. - 14.
+Students may carry cell phones provided they are registered with the principal's office and a Cell Phone Acceptable Use Agreement is on file.
+Phones must be turned off during school hours unless permitted by classroom teacher. - 15.
+Leotards are not to be worn alone as a substitute for jeans or slacks. - 16.
+Drug, alcohol, or tobacco related logos, insignias, slogans, or pictures on clothing, buttons, patches, or signs are not permitted. - 17.
+Jeans or pants must fit properly around the waist.
+Any jeans or pants that cannot stay up without a belt or suspenders are prohibited.
+In addition, no undergarments can be showing at the waist. - 18.
+Athletic bags carried to school must be stored in appropriate locker room areas or other designated areas.
+Athletic bags cannot be carried from class to class. - 19.
+Trench coats, over coats, and/or out-of-door coats are not allowed to be worn during class unless otherwise specified by the principal.

 The Dress Code applies not only to school, but also extends to school activities.
 If there is a violation of the Dress Code, the student will not be permitted in class until the infraction is corrected (removal from the classroom).
-Repeated violations of any dress code guidelines will be considered insubordination and may result in suspension.
+Repeated violations of any dress code guideline will be considered insubordination and may result in suspension.
 Class time lost due to infractions must be made up by the student.

-Corrections to the dress code violation can be accomplished in one of the following manners:
+Corrections to the dress code violation can be accomplished in one of the following ways:

-- 1. Replacing the item (example: changing a T-shirt) - 2.
-The student removes the item, which violates the dress code (sunglasses, caps, etc.) - 3.
-Students may call home to have replacement clothing brought - 4.
-Student may be sent home to change
+- \ Replacing the item (example: changing a T-shirt) - \ The student removes the item, which violates the dress code (example: sunglasses, caps, etc.) - \ Students may call home to have replacement clothing brought - \ Student may be sent home to change